stevebauman/vue-border-beam/README.md

 Add a traveling or breathing glow animation around any element: cards, buttons, inputs, search bars, chat boxes, or loading panels.

+## Requirements

+- Vue 3.3+
+- Modern browser with CSS `@property` support for the smoothest rotate animations

 ## Install

 ```bash